 Saturday morning Ted fed the three outdoor cats dry food plus 2 cans of wet food.
 We left for breakfast — a usual Caturday morning.

 When we returned, the empty cat food cans that had not been rinsed out yet were covered with gnats.
 Not just a few gnats but lots.
-This seemed unusual as I didn't know where they had come from so quickly.
-So, I shrugged it off to the warm weather making for right conditions for gnats in the garage.
+This seemed unusual as I didn’t know where they had come from so quickly.
+So, I shrugged it off to the warm weather making for the right conditions for gnats in the garage.
 I rinsed the cans with the hose and placed them in the recycle bin.

 That evening, I reached into the box of cat food cans for the evening feeding, and my fingers got wet.
 There was slime on top of the can.
 That was gross!!!

 I pulled out another can, and there were two maggots on it!
 The side of the can was bulging with cat food pushing through a dent.